 So interestingly enough, getting into a fight with a celebrity did not get me fired, in fact, it got me recognized and respected as odd as that seems.
 Everyone loved me from this point on.
 I was the group protector, and apparently the best tour guide ever?
 From this point on, I also would never live down that I “got into a fight with a tranny.”
 Everyone was cracking jokes, especially because it was a celebrity, and especially because I clearly showed how crazy I am within the first night of tour!
 Rookie mistake?
-Nah… all good, apparently!
-So now we are off to Palm Springs, to start our adventure in the desert for one of the biggest festivals in the world, Coachella!
+Nah… all good, apparently! !
 I think it was at this point where the friendships within the group truly started to form.
-A long bus ride from L.A. to the desert lead to mingling and a mandatory stop at a super Walmart, lead to who truly was on the same level of debauchery with each other.

-Break Rule #6: No one really cares how you look at Coachella.
+Break Rule #6: No one really cares how you look at Festivals.